matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 module.exports = CustomSequencer;
 ```

-Use it in your Jest config file like this:
+Use it in your elric config file like this:

 ```json
 {